 Just as the internet has transformed many industries, learning in mobile and online contexts is a paradigm-changer for education.
 Knowledge has become democratised, opening up a world of new possible formats for learning.
 Learning is no longer limited to the physical or time-constrained confines of an institution.

 The progression of one computer per classroom, to a world where learners in many countries have access to mobile devices, has been rapid.
 This has created the need to be intentional with the quality of learning and information available via online devices.
 The internet has created online spaces that can support face-to-face activities or provide fully online learning experiences.

 In a mobile world, learning is no longer confined to a static time and place.
-Face-to-face and online learning, or a blend of the two, are now equally suitable choices.
-The goal should be for quality learning in either contexts.
+Face-to-face and online, or blended learning, are now equally suitable choices.
+The goal should be for quality learning in either context.
 The focus needs to be to create a unique online learning environment that suits the needs of the learners, not an online replica of face-to-face school.
 There are a couple of key challenges.
-The first is to ensure that any online and blended pedagogy is potentially stronger than a real time learning experience.
+The first is to ensure that any online and blended pedagogy is potentially stronger than a real-time learning experience.
 The second is to ensure that online learning occurs in highly relational, collaborative contexts.
 No learner should ever feel alone in cyberspace.

 What does this mean for learning?

 The rapidly expanding potential of information in a digital age provides opportunities to support unique student passion and purpose and to cultivate lifelong learning pathways.
 As a result, learning can become very personal.

 Blended learning modifies learning beyond what was previously conceivable because students can experience ‘the best of both worlds’.
 Optimal learning conditions might involve components of online learning mixed with face-to-face, real-life experiences.
 This could occur in specific learning communities or career-focused learning experiences in workplaces or other institutions.

 - Why do you want to develop remote learning opportunities?
 Do you have a clear goal?